Fork me on GitHub

 Step 7/7.
 Test your plugin

-Now that you have written your plugin, run it to forward Access Requests from your Teleport cluster to Google Sheets.
-Execute the following commands from within your project directory:
+Run the plugin to forward Access Requests from your Teleport cluster to Google Sheets.
+Execute the following command from within examples/access-plugin-minimal:

 Now that the plugin is running, create an Access Request: